outlaws42/weather-kiosk/README.md

 ## Prerequisites

-requires: python 3, tkinter 8.6, pywapi, pyowm(only if you use pyowm)
+requires: python 3, tkinter 8.6

 For indoor temp sensor DHT22 the following need to be installed